-It’s a good idea to update your details when you get married or enter into a new long term or de facto relationship.
+It’s a good idea for you and your significant other to update your details when you get married or enter into a new long-term or de facto relationship.
 Consider doing the following:

 - Register your marriage or de facto partnership with Births, Deaths and Marriages in your state or territory.